paulmillr/encrypted-dns/README.md

 3. TLS DNS is easier for providers to block, because it uses non-standard port 853.
   [More info](https://security.googleblog.com/2022/07/dns-over-http3-in-android.html)
 4. e-dns over TOR could be better privacy-wise, but we don't have this for now.

+## Usage

+Install / download profile (`.mobileconfig` file) from a table below.
+After that:

+iPhones, iPads:

+1. Open the mobileconfig file in GitHub by using Safari (other browsers will just download the file and won't ask for installation)
+2. Tap on "Allow" button.
+The profile should download.
+3. Go to **System Settings => General => VPN, DNS & Device Management**, select downloaded profile and tap the "Install" button.

+Mac:

+1. Ensure the downloaded file has proper extension: NAME.mobileconfig, not NAME.mobileconfig.txt.
+2. Choose Apple menu > System Settings, click Privacy and Security in the sidebar, then click Profiles on the right.
+(You may need to scroll down.)
+3. You may be asked to supply your password or other information during installation.
+4. In the Downloaded section, double-click the profile.
+Review the profile contents then click Continue, Install or Enroll to install the profile.
+If an earlier version of a profile is already installed on your Mac, the settings in the updated version replace the previous ones.

 ## Providers